 Thanksgiving is a time for family, an opportunity to show gratitude, and to count one’s blessings.
-Unless you’re from Mississippi, that is.
-Instead, Turkey Day is often when the Ole Miss Rebels and Mississippi State Bulldogs meet Thursday (the 28th time the two SEC rivals face off on Thanksgiving Day), fans throughout the Magnolia State will be engaged in one of the fiercest feuds in all of college football.
+Unless you're from Mississippi, that is.
+Instead, Turkey Day is often when the Ole Miss Rebels and Mississippi State Bulldogs get together to reignite one of the fiercest feuds in all of college football.
 And that's the case once again this year and next.

 One of the most fantastic finishes in the history of the Egg Bowl also provided one of its biggest upsets.
 The 7-3 Mississippi State Bulldogs entered their annual clash with Ole Miss at Veterans Memorial Stadium in Jackson ranked No. 7 in the country, which at the time was the highest ranking in school history.
 The Rebels, just 3-6-1, hadn’t won since Sept.
 19. However, after Mississippi State kicked a field goal to take a 17-14 lead with less than a minute left in the game, Ole Miss drove down the field and (with the help of a controversial pass interference call) scored on a one-yard touchdown run to win with just two seconds left on the clock.

 9. 1992: Ole Miss 17, Mississippi State 10